 - 1. SHPO objects to the use of Standard Mitigations Measures identified below to resolve adverse effects. - 2.
 SHPO withdraws from consultation. - 3.
 The undertaking has known public opposition. - 4.
 The undertaking's APE includes archaeological properties that will be adversely affected. - 5.
-The undertaking will adversely affect a National Historic Landmark (NHL), in which case, Caltrans shall also notify the Secretary of the Interior through the National Park Service Regional NHL Program, per 36 CFR § 800.10(c).
+The undertaking will adversely affect a National Historic Landmark.